guilhermebkel/gbkel-about/mistakes/index.md

 ---

 - **Error:** I did not give the opportunity for the new developer to solve the problems that were assigned to him (I was like a parent trying to do all the stuffs for its children).
 - **Solution:** Now I understand that letting the developer solve the problem that is assigned to him creates an improved sense of responsibility and at the same time helps improving its skills.
-So in case I see that a developer is getting a lot of time stuck at a problem, I do not solve it for him, instead I give some tips and some ideas to help him doing that.
+So in case I feel that a developer is getting a lot of time stuck at a problem, I do not solve it for him, instead I give some tips and some ideas to help him doing that.